chensxb97/ferryServiceVRP/datasets/README.md

 *C1, C3, C5, C7, C9, C11* and *C13* comprises of zones with large time windows (30min) whereas
 *C2, C4, C6, C8, C10, C12* and *C14* comprises of zones with tight time windows (5min).

-There are a total of 14 datasets for this category.
+There are a total of 14 datasets in this category.

 ## Structure of dataset